avsa242/ili9341-spin/README.md

 ## Limitations

-* Very early in development - may malfunction, or outright fail to build
 * Not optimized
 * 18bpp color depth not supported (unplanned, for now)
-* Buffered display unsupported
+* Buffered display unsupported on the P1